ahmadfaraz3/Monday-Coffee-Analysis/README.md

 # Recommendations
 The recommendation is based on a data-driven approach, evaluating key business factors such as:
+✔ **Demand Analysis**
-✔ Demand Analysis – Identifying cities with high coffee consumption trends and customer engagement.
+Identifying cities with high coffee consumption trends and customer engagement.

+✔ **Product Performance**
-✔ Product Performance – Assessing sales data to determine which products resonate most with consumers.
+Assessing sales data to determine which products resonate most with consumers.

+✔ **Demographic Insights**
-✔ Demographic Insights – Considering population size to target the right audience.
+Considering population size to target the right audience.

+✔ **Cost Factors**
-✔ Cost Factors – Analyzing rent prices to ensure sustainable expansion.
+Analyzing rent prices to ensure sustainable expansion.

 **City 1: Pune**
 1. Pune has the highest turnover with over 1.2 million in sales in the past 2 years.